-Memorial Sloan-Kettering is a leading center for the development of innovative systemic therapies for breast cancer.
-Most of the effective systemic therapies for breast cancer that were developed in the past decade have been studied and explored by members of our medical oncology team.
+We’re a leading center for the development of innovative systemic therapies for breast cancer.
+Most of the effective forms of this type of treatment for the disease that have been developed in the past decade were studied and explored by members of our medical oncology team.

-After surgery, some patients need adjuvant systemic therapy.
-The goal of this treatment is to reduce the risk of breast cancer recurring (coming back) or spreading (metastasizing).
-Sometimes the treatment is given before the surgery (an approach called neoadjuvant therapy) to help shrink the tumor and make it easier to remove surgically.
+After surgery, some women need adjuvant (additional) systemic therapy.
+The goal of this treatment is to reduce the risk of breast cancer recurring (coming back) or metastasizing (spreading).
+Sometimes we give this treatment before surgery (an approach called neoadjuvant therapy) to help shrink the tumor and make it easier to remove surgically.

-Patients with metastatic breast cancer may receive various systemic therapies — chemotherapy, hormonal therapy, targeted agents, or combinations of these — to control the disease.
-The choice of treatments depends on certain characteristics of the tumor such as hormone receptors, HER2/neu status, and the location of the disease.
-Patients with metastatic breast cancer may also be eligible to participate in clinical trials of new therapies.
+Women with metastatic breast cancer may receive various systemic therapies — chemotherapy, hormonal therapy, targeted agents, or combinations of these — to control the disease.
+The choice of treatments depends on certain characteristics of the tumor, such as hormone receptors, HER2/neu status, and the location of the disease.

 Side Effects of Systemic Therapy

 In addition to cancer cells, normal cells are sometimes affected by systemic therapy because these drugs cannot distinguish one from the other.
 This can result in undesired side effects.
-However, everyone responds differently to therapy.
-Some patients experience side effects, while others have none.
-The absence of side effects does not mean your treatment is not working.
+However, everyone responds differently to various therapies.
+Some women experience side effects, while others have none.
+The absence of side effects does not mean your treatment isn’t working.

-Learn more about the different types of systemic therapy.
+Learn more about the systemic therapies we offer.